Nareshix/rsql/lazysql/README.md

 - The type inference system and compile time check also works well for `JOIN`, `CASE` `ctes`, `window function`, `datetime functions` `recursive ctes`, `RETURNING` and more complex scenarios.
 You can even run `PRAGMA` statements with it.

 - Since SQLite defaults to nullable columns, the type inference system defaults to Option<T>.
-To use concrete types (e.g., String instead of Option<String>), explicitly add NOT NULL to your table definitions
+To use concrete types (e.g., String instead of Option<String>), explicitly add **NOT NULL** to your table columns

 - It is strongly recommended to use [STRICT tables](https://sqlite.org/stricttables.html) for better compile time guarantees.
 Recommended to use [WITHOUT ROWID](https://www.sqlite.org/withoutrowid.html).